Gum-Joe/TeddyAlive/README.md

-# Teddy 🐻 Alive
+# Teddy Alive
-The way ti make teddies alive
+The way to make teddies alive